-Check out the exciting range of long term language course options available across the world.
+Check out the benefits of long term language course study with CESA.

 The courses are hard work but offer plenty of rewards – discovering new places, tastes and interests and meeting new people from around the world.

 Linguistically you make extraordinary progress on a longer programme, whether you learning from scratch or have previous language skills.
 A course abroad prior to going to University, or transferring to the world of work, can really build your confidence and self-reliance.
 A Gap Programme provides a wonderful contrast to UK schooling without representing a total break from the world of study.

 I definitely want to return at some point.